Mpox (formerly Monkeypox)

 Other symptoms may include

-The Mpox rash may be the first sign of infection, but in most cases, the rash usually follows other signs or symptoms, including
+The mpox rash may be the first sign of infection, but in most cases, the rash usually follows other signs or symptoms, including

 • swollen lymph nodes